anshumanpattnaik/covid-19-tracker/README.md

 docker-compose up -d --build
 ``````````````````````````````````````````````````````````````````

-Once your container is up and running then execute the below command to set up all country & statistics data into the database.
+Once your container is up and running then execute the below commands to set up all country & statistics data into the database.
 And this setup procedure is essential otherwise you'll face some unintended behaviour while accessing the website.

 ``````````````````````````````````````````````````````````````````
-docker-compose exec web python setup.py --noinput
+docker-compose exec web python manage.py makemigrations app docker-compose exec web python manage.py migrate app docker-compose exec web python setup.py --noinput
 ``````````````````````````````````````````````````````````````````